tesujimath/bash-env-fish/README.md

 The heavy lifting is done by [bash-env-json](https://github.com/tesujimath/bash-env-json) which must be separately installed and added to the path.

+Notwithstanding the [recommendation](https://fishshell.com/docs/current/contributing.html) to use Python rather than `jq` for reading JSON in completion scripts, `bash-env-fish` does in fact use [jq](https://jqlang.org/) simply because it is so much lighter than Python.
+With apologies to the Fish developers.

+(Note that `jq` is also a dependency of `bash-env-json`, so this is not imposing further burden.)

 ## Example Usage

 ```